digicademy-chf/chf_container/README.rst

 This is a pre-release version.
 The following steps are required for the software to move out of beta:

-- Moved to FPM container and separate Apache container
 - Instructions to manage folder permissions added if necessary
 - Proper Manticore conf added, possibly with environment variables
 - Namenforschung and Corpus Vitrearum tested, "dev" removed from template